musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 <img src="../assets/img/dataconn.jpg"/>

+**Note:** creating a Snowflake connection doesn’t pull data by itself.
+The DataImport call we make to create a data asset is what executes the query against Snowflake and writes the results to Blob.
+The finished files are then registered as a reusable, versioned data asset.

 - **Create a datastore to define the link to the Azure Storage account, the destination where raw data from Snowflake will be ingested**

 {% highlight python %}